 Tucked away in a pristine corner of Kerala just 120 km away from Thiruvananthapuram, the petite temple town of Aranmula is famous for more than just a temple and a boat festival.
 Many that come here for the popular attractions are unaware of the spiritual secret that this town holds in the form of a rare craft passed down by generations of craftsmen.
 Furnished daily in this otherwise solemn town sitting on the bank of the Pampa River, this masterpiece is known famously as the Aranmula Kannadi (Aranmula mirror) named after the town where it was born.
+The Aranmula Kannadi manufactured in this temple town is the first item from the state to get a geographical indication tag.

 While the town is primarily famous for welcoming Vaishnav pilgrims every year to its revered Parthasarathi Temple and holding an annual boat race for excited onlookers, it’s this magic mirror that reflects the true legacy and heritage of this small town in Kerala.
 But what is this mirror all about and how can one acquire it?
 Scroll down to find all the answers to your questions.